 Even advertisers understand that we live in a pet crazy society.
 Ever noticed how many animals are used in brand marketing?
-That’s because we love them and we can relate to them… even reptiles.
-Case and point, the Geico gecko.
-In 2005 he was voted America’s top advertising icon.
+That’s because we love animals and we can relate to them… even reptiles.
+Just take a look at the GEICO Gecko.
+In 2005, he was voted America’s top advertising icon.

-A lizard hawking car insurance?
-Who would have figured he would become a beloved character?
-Still, he shrugs his shoulders, licks his eyeball, bears his soul in his cute English accent and we’re hooked.
-Geckos are rather charming in real life as well.
-They actually can moisten their eyes with their tongues.
+Real-life geckos are just as fascinating.
 They have suede-like skin and come in 800 species of various sizes and glorious colors.
-They also make a large variety of pleasant chirping noises but don’t expect them to talk to you about car insurance.
-That’s a creation of the Martin Agency, an advertising company headquartered in Richmond, Virginia.
+They also make a large variety of pleasant chirping noises, but don’t expect them to talk to you about car insurance.
+That’s a creation of the Martin Agency, an advertising agency headquartered in Richmond, Virginia.

-We love our advertising animals!
-In a national survey, the most popular animals were cat, turtle, elephant, eagle, salmon, trout, butterfly, robin, swan, horse and dog.
-However, it doesn’t have to be the most popular animals to tickle our fancy.
-They just need to be self aware.
+As Americans, we love our advertising animals!
+In a national survey, the most popular animals used in advertising were cat, turtle, elephant, eagle, salmon, trout, butterfly, robin, swan, horse, and dog.
+However, the commercial doesn’t have to feature the most popular animals to tickle our fancy.
+They just need to be self-aware.
 “It just seems that self-awareness helps lower people’s barriers to your message,” says Steve Bassett at the Martin Agency.
-Today’s characters need to have a story and a conflict in order to tug at our heart-strings.
-Take another beloved brand for example, the Aflac duck.
+Today’s characters need to have a story and a conflict in order to connect with us.
+Take another beloved brand for example, the Aflac Duck.

-That poor Aflac duck has been trying to get everyone to listen to him since 2000.
-We completely sympathize with the feathered cutie because we all know what it’s like to have no one listening to us.
-The duck still can’t seem to get people to listen to him about insurance in his commercials, but he has definitely won an audience.
-In 2001 he exported to Japan and was embraced by his audience there.
-In 2004 he won as America’s Favorite Advertising Icon.
-Although he was beaten by a lizard, he’s promising a come-back this year as a superhero in his January release commercials.
+That poor Aflac Duck has been trying to get everyone to listen to him since he first appeared on TV in 2000.
+We completely sympathize with the feathered cutie, because we all know what it’s like to have people ignore us.
+The Duck still can’t seem to get people to listen to him about insurance in his commercials, but he has definitely won an audience.
+In 2001, he was exported to Japan and was embraced by audiences there.
+In 2004, he was even named America’s Favorite Advertising Icon.
+For now though, the GEICO Gecko reigns supreme.